 Andrew’s third time this year on “Igneous Peak”. 😁

-Andrew leads us back to the east face of Blakiston.
+Andrew leads us back to the southeast side of Piinaquiium / Ahkoinimahstakoo (Mount Blakiston).

 Glancing back and along the ridge towards “Igneous Peak”.